-In the third quarter of 2010, foreign buyers purchased \$1,847.0 billion worth of goods and services from the United States.
-In the same year, U.S. residents, firms, and government agencies purchased \$2,339.1 billion worth of goods and services from foreign countries.
-The difference between these two figures, -\$552.2 billion, represented the net exports of the U.S. economy in the third quarter of 2010.
+In 2011, foreign buyers purchased \$2,087.5 billion worth of goods and services from the United States.
+In the same year, U.S. residents, firms, and government agencies purchased \$2,664.4 billion worth of goods and services from foreign countries.
+The difference between these two figures, -\$576.9 billion, represented the net exports of the U.S. economy in 2011.
 Net exports were negative because imports exceeded exports.
-Negative net exports constitute a trade deficit10.
+Negative net exports constitute a trade deficit.
 The amount of the deficit is the amount by which imports exceed exports.
-When exports exceed imports there is a trade surplus11.
+When exports exceed imports there is a trade surplus.
 The magnitude of the surplus is the amount by which exports exceed imports.

 The United States has recorded more deficits than surpluses since World War II, but the amounts have typically been relatively small, only a few billion dollars.
 The trade deficit began to soar, however, in the 1980s and again in the 2000s.
 We will examine the reasons for persistent trade deficits in another chapter.
 The rest of the world plays a key role in the domestic economy and, as we will see later in the book, there is nothing particularly good or bad about trade surpluses or deficits.
-Goods and services produced for export represent roughly 13% of GDP, and the goods and services the United States imports add significantly to our standard of living.
+Goods and services produced for export represent roughly 14% of GDP, and the goods and services the United States imports add significantly to our standard of living.